shahab-mansouri/XAI-TrackGeometry/README.md

 It contains preprocessed track geometry measurement data used to train and evaluate the predictive models.
 See the notebook (`XAI_TGD.ipynb`) for details on how it is loaded and processed.

 ---
+## 📁 Results

+All outputs generated during model training, evaluation, and explanation are stored in the `results/` folder.
+This includes:

+- SHAP visualizations (`.jpeg`)
+- LIME explanation plots
+- Model performance summaries (`.xlsx`)
+- Serialized explanation objects (`.joblib`)

+These files support the analysis presented in the paper .

 ## ⚙️ Dependencies

 This project requires **Python 3.10**.
 You can install all necessary packages using the following command: